mistersingh179/sidekik/notes/step8.md

 polling of local server appears to still be happening even when connected with metamask and none of the contact links connect to anything let me know if I can help out with testing.
 It looks like a killer tool

+## bugs from chillipaneer on live session
+- auto remove space from pasted in contract address
+- no paste in address dropdown
+- address dropdown blur, removes the value
+- the reason I use remix, because I get these functions UI. now i can switch to hardhat.
+- overloaded functions dont work!!!

+## feedback form austin
+> put last used function on top
+> preserve values
+> show contract address on top
+> re-run a tx
+>

+## more feedback from slivertongue
+> when i switch out between contracts the inputs of the contract im switching out of disappear, would be great to keep them
+> would be great to split the screen so i dont have to tab in and out

 ## more bugs from chillipaneer
 > yeah. those buttons are working with chrome, but not with Brave, even with shields down.